 Insulin directly lowers your blood glucose level by enabling glucose in your bloodstream to enter the cells in your body.
 The main differences among types of insulin are their “action times,” or how quickly they start lowering blood glucose after being injected or infused into your subcutaneous tissue, when they reach their peak blood-glucose-lowering effectiveness, and for how many hours they continue lowering blood glucose after being injected or infused.
 The package insert that comes with your insulin contains some information about these times, but there is individual variation from person to person.
 You can discover your own action times through careful monitoring.
 The most common side effect of insulin is low blood glucose.

 The oral medicines taken for Type 2 diabetes work in a number of ways to lower blood glucose.
-Some cause the pancreas to release more insulin, some slow the rate at which the liver releases glucose into the bloodstream, some enable muscle and fat cells to better use insulin, and some slow the rate at which certain types of carbohydrate are absorbed.
+Some cause the pancreas to release more insulin, some slow the rate at which the liver releases glucose into the bloodstream, some enable muscle and fat cells to better use insulin, some cause the body to release glucose in the urine, and some slow the rate at which certain types of carbohydrate are absorbed.
 Some work quickly and are meant to be taken just before meals (and skipped if a meal is skipped), while others stay in the body for a longer time and are meant to be used continuously.
 Side effects vary from drug to drug.

 Dr. Edelman says, “People with diabetes need to know about the drugs and insulins they take.
 This would include how they work, who they are intended for, what to expect with their control, and the side effects that are most common.
 They need to be careful not to ‘get all of the symptoms they read about’ and stop the medicine without talking to their primary-care physician.”